27 Awesome Teenage Driving Statistics

 - Shape Positive Driving Experiences

 Teenage drivers tend to drive fast and pay attention less, creating an increased risk of a fatal motor vehicle crash.
-This where GPS tracking technology is helping highway safety among teens.
+This is where GPS tracking technology is helping highway safety among teens.
 GPS car trackers are simple devices that record driving activity, regardless if it’s good or bad.
 Speeds traveled, routes driven, and stops made are only a few of the important details a GPS system will document.
 The reason why vehicle tracking devices are so effective in teen driving safety applications is that they provide parents the tools necessary to understand their son or daughter’s driving performance or skills.
 GPS tracking systems supply parents with an easy way to spot bad driving habits and correct them before they become potentially fatal!

 As effective as teen GPS tracking systems are at illuminating poor driving habits they can only be effective if parents review the GPS tracking information and teach their kids the problems and consequences of unsafe driving.
 Text messaging while driving is a problem, but so is speeding, playing with a radio, or talking on the phone.
 Parents need to first find out if their teen drivers are engaging in any dangerous driving behaviors then shape them in a more positive way!